patocallaghan/Window-Size-Bookmarklet/README.markdown

 Changelog:
 ----------
+* v0.2.3   Fixed for lte IE8...
+I think.
-* Updated v0.2.2   Rewrote to wrap in anonymous function
+* v0.2.2   Rewrote to wrap in anonymous function
-* Updated v0.2.1   Fixed in Firefox
+* v0.2.1   Fixed in Firefox
-* Updated v0.2     No longer relies on jQuery
+* v0.2     No longer relies on jQuery